Helen Crump: Relationship with Andy Taylor

 In the first episode of The Andy Griffith Show spinoff, Mayberry R.F.D., Andy and Helen marry.
 Other characters from The Andy Griffith Show make guest appearances in the episode.
-The episode gave CBS the highest ratings for a new TV series debut for the decade.

 The couple move to Raleigh, North Carolina, but return to Mayberry at a later date on Mayberry R.F.D. to christen their newborn son, Andrew Samuel Taylor.

 In 1986, Andy and Helen appear in the reunion telemovie Return to Mayberry.
 The couple returns to Mayberry to see Opie and his wife become first-time parents.
-In an error of omission, Andrew Jr. who would have been a teenager by then, was not portrayed at all.